Student accommodation: United States

 In the early colonial colleges, residence was often provided for students within the main college building, such as the Wren Building at the William & Mary (1705) and Nassau Hall at Princeton (1756); these went on to inspire other "Old Main" buildings, combining academic functions with accommodation.
 The first primarily residential building was the Harvard Indian College (1650), which also contained a printing press, while the first exclusively residential building was Stoughton Hall (1698), also at Harvard.

 Most colleges and universities provide single or multiple occupancy rooms for their students, usually at a cost.
 These buildings consist of many such rooms, like an apartment building.
 The largest dormitory building in the US is said to be Bancroft Hall at the United States Naval Academy, housing 4,400 midshipmen in 1,700 multiple occupancy rooms.

 Many colleges and universities no longer use the word "dormitory" and staff are now using the term residence hall (analogous to the United Kingdom "hall of residence") or simply "hall" instead.
 Outside academia however, the word "dorm" or "dormitory" is commonly used without negative connotations.
 Indeed, the words are used regularly in the marketplace as well as routinely in advertising.

-Typically, a United States residence hall room holds two students with no toilet.
-This is usually referred to as a "double".
-Often, residence halls have communal bathroom facilities.
+A United States residence hall room that holds two students is usually referred to as a "double".
+Certain residence halls have communal bathroom facilities, with no toilet facilities in the rooms themselves.